elyra-ai/elyra/docs/source/getting_started/overview.md

 * [Notebook navigation using auto-generated Table of Contents](#notebook-navigation-using-auto-generated-table-of-contents)
 * [Language Server Protocol integration](#language-server-protocol-integration)

-You can try out some of these features using the getting started tour [on Binder](https://github.com/elyra-ai/elyra#using-binder) without having to install anything.
+You can try out some of these features using the getting started tour on [Binder](https://github.com/elyra-ai/elyra#using-binder) without having to install anything.

 #### AI Pipelines visual editor

 Building an AI pipeline for a model is hard, breaking down and modularizing a pipeline is harder.
 A typical machine/deep learning pipeline begins as a series of preprocessing steps followed by experimentation/optimization and finally deployment.
-Each of these steps represent a challenge in the model development lifecycle.
+Each of these steps represents a challenge in the model development lifecycle.

 Elyra provides a **Pipeline Visual Editor** for building AI pipelines from notebooks, Python scripts and R scripts, simplifying the conversion of multiple notebooks or scripts files into batch jobs or workflows.

 Currently, pipelines can be executed locally in JupyterLab or on [**Kubeflow Pipelines**](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/).

 ![Pipeline Editor](../images/pipeline-in-editor.png)